rockymadden/stringmetric/readme.md

 A small library of string metrics and phonetic algorithms.
 Each has a command line interface and [Google Caliper](http://code.google.com/p/caliper/) microbenchmark suite.

 * __Phonetic metrics__ determine if two arguments sound the same phonetically.
-* __Phonetic algorithms__ provide a means to determine the phonetic representation of the argument passed.
-All phonetic metrics have an algorithm counterpart.
+* __Phonetic algorithms__ determine the phonetic representation of the argument passed.
+All phonetic metrics have a standalone algorithm counterpart.
 * __Similarity metrics__ determine the distance or coefficient between two arguments.
-* __Similarity algorithms__ provide a means to access underlying similarity metric functionality, when applicable.
-An example is the N-Gram algorithm, which provides a means to get n-grams for a given argument with a specific n.
 * __Filters__, which can optionally be applied to metrics and algorithms, clean up arguments prior to evaluation.
-Filtering rules can easily be combined via trait stacking.
+Filters can be combined via trait stacking.

 ## Metrics and Algorithms
 * __[Dice / Sorensen](http://en.wikipedia.org/wiki/Dice%27s_coefficient)__ (Similarity metric)